 Travel insurance protects the financial investment in a trip, including lost baggage and trip cancellation.
-Travelers may be more likely to avoid travel when sick if they know their financial investment in the trip is protected.
-Depending on the policy, this type of insurance may or may not cover medical expenses abroad, so travelers need to carefully research the coverage offered to determine if additional travel health and medical evacuation insurance is needed.
+A traveler who becomes ill in advance of departure may be more likely to avoid or postpone travel if they know their financial investment in the trip is protected.
+Depending on the policy, travel insurance may or may not cover medical expenses abroad, so travelers need to research carefully the coverage offered to determine their need for additional travel health and medical evacuation insurance.

 SUPPLEMENTAL TRAVEL HEALTH AND MEDICAL EVACUATION INSURANCE

-- Arrangements with hospitals to guarantee payments directly
+- Arrangements made with hospitals to guarantee direct payment

 - Assistance via a 24-hour physician-backed support center (critical for medical evacuation insurance)

-- Emergency medical transport to facilities that are equivalent to those in the home country or to the home country itself
+- Emergency medical transport to facilities equivalent to those in the home country or to the home country itself (repatriation)

-- Any specific medical services that may apply to their circumstances, such as coverage of high-risk activities
+- Specific medical services, such as coverage of high-risk activities

 FINDING AN INSURANCE PROVIDER

-The following resources, although not all-inclusive, provide information about purchasing travel health and medical evacuation insurance:
+The following organizations (not an all-inclusive list) provide information about purchasing travel health and medical evacuation insurance:

 - Department of State (www.travel.state.gov)